 Refreshments There are no refreshment facilities on site and visitors are encouraged to bring any food/drink they may require with them.

-Children We welcome visitors of all ages but children must be carefully supervised due to the nature of the site (see site specific info below).
+Children We welcome visitors of all ages but children must be carefully supervised due to the nature of the site (see site specific info above).
 The site is not suitable for pushchairs.
-Visitors are welcome to leave them at the entrance although WHPS cannot accept responsibility for the supervision or loss of left items.
+Visitors are welcome to leave them at the entrance although WHPS cannot accept responsibility for their supervision or loss of left items.

 Pets Dogs are welcome on site as long as they remain on a lead and under control.
-Owners are required to clear up after their pets and should be aware that re-enactments may involve very loud firing.
+Owners are required to clear up after their pets and should be aware that when re-enactments are taking place they may involve very loud firing.